 Understanding the Incoterms revisions matters when you plan to import or export goods.
 Even if you plan to hire a customs broker or freight forwarder to handle your international shipping needs, it's best to have a basic understanding of what Incoterms are and how they work.

 Make sure you take the time to learn the changes for the Incoterms 2020 rules and any other version you plan to use.
-If you have questions about Incoterms or you need a Canadian customs broker to help you, Cole International is ready to become your international shipping partner.
+If you have questions about Incoterms or you need a logistics partner to help you, Cole International is ready to become your international shipping partner.
 Contact us today and find out how we can help make importing and exporting goods easier.

 Incoterms. it's what we do.